 As a follow up, discuss if there are any big bridges in the country/ies your students come from, their economic importance and interesting features.

-While discussing what bridge designs were rejected, there is an opportunity to practise would have been pattern used to talk about things that could have happened in the past, i.e. unreal past, which is often taught as part of the third conditional structure.
+While discussing what bridge designs were rejected, there is an opportunity to practise the would have been pattern used to talk about things that could have happened in the past, i.e. the unreal past, which is often taught as part of the third conditional structure.

 A suspension bridge would have been much more expensive.

 They chose a cable-stayed bridge because a beam bridge would have been problematic.

 An arch bridge, which would have been the biggest ever built, wasn't suitable.

 Even if your students have not studied the third conditional it might be useful to point out how we use would have been to talk about things that did not happen.